ajpage74/terraform-foundations-azure/AZURE.md

 https://github.com/hashicorp/terraform-azure-labs

-Run the following command to download (clone) a copy of the training repo to your workstation.
+Select the Shell tab and run the following command to download (clone) a copy of the training repo to your workstation.

 ```bash
 git clone https://github.com/YOURGITUSERNAME/terraform-azure-labs